strykerin/Ethereum-Blockchain-Explorer/README.md

 Since the publish output of a Blazor WebAssembly project are static files, we can deploy the application to static site hosts such as Azure Static Web Apps and GitHub Pages.
 We will automate the deployment of our Blockchain Explorer to GitHub Pages with GitHub Actions.

-In order to create a GitHub Actions, go to your repository, navigate to your Actions tab then click on the link ÔÇ£set up a workflow yourselfÔÇØ.
+In order to create a GitHub Actions, go to your repository, navigate to your Actions tab then click on the link "set up a workflow yourself".
 GitHub will display a template of a YAML file with instructions on how to build and deploy the application.

 For our Blazor WebAssembly application, the created workflow YAML file to deploy our Blockchain Explorer can be found below: